 Richard Tuschman (www.richardtuschman.com) experimenting with digital imaging in the early 1990s, developing a style that synthesized his interests in photography, painting and assemblage.
 Tuschman’s work has been exhibited at galleries and museums nationally and internationally, including the Museum of Contemporary Art in Krakow, Poland, AIPAD in NYC, and the Prix de la Photographie, Paris.
 His photographs have been published in numerous online magazines/journals including Slate, LensCulture, The Guardian, Huffington Post, and der Spiegel.
 Tuschman’s projects have twice been selected to the Photolucida Critical Mass Top 50, he was a finalist for the New Orleans Photo Alliance Clarence John Laughlin Award in 2015 and 2016, and was named a New York Foundation for the Arts Fellow in Photography in 2016.
-Richard Tuschman currently lives and works in Europe.
+Richard Tuschman currently lives and works in New York City.

 Richard Tuschman Portfolio

 LACP Founder and Executive Director Julia Dean asks Richard Tuschman ten questions about his background, career in and beliefs about photography.

 Julia Dean: What kind of photographer are you?

 Richard Tuschman: Primarily fine art, but I also do commercial commissions from time to time, most often book jackets.

 RT: I have been incorporating photography into my work in various media for the past thirty odd years.
 For about the past ten years I have focused strictly on photography.

 JD: Where did you get your training?